Alcohol Use Disorder

 Current treatments include medications, talk therapy as well as mutual-support groups which are considered key to the recovery process.

-Psychedelic research currently is in Phase IIa
+Psychedelic research currently is in Phase IIIa

 What is Alcohol Use Disorder?

 Alcohol use disorder (AUD) is a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.
-AUD is the overarching term for conditions that are commonly referred to as alcohol abuse, alcohol dependence, alcohol addiction and the widely used alcoholism [1].
+AUD is the overarching term for conditions commonly referred to as alcohol abuse, alcohol dependence, alcohol addiction and the widely used alcoholism [1].

 While alcohol may seem like a normal part of social life for many people, in this specific type of substance use disorder, a person’s relationship with alcohol and their drinking habits can be considered “unhealthy.”
 This unhealthy relationship can take the form of daily alcohol use, binge drinking (the heavy consumption of alcohol over a short period of time) or both [2].

 AUD is a complex disorder.
-As such, every case is different and there is no singular cause of AUD.
+As such, every case is different, and there is no singular cause of AUD.
 A range of internal and external factors contribute to the development of the disorder.
 Internal factors include certain underlying mental disorders, one’s personality, genetics, as well as a family history of AUD.
-Externally, environmental factors such as where someone resides, their socioeconomic status, social and cultural norms, and level of education can all impact a person’s likelihood of developing AUD [4].
+Externally, environmental factors such as where someone resides, socioeconomic status, social and cultural norms, and level of education can all impact a person’s likelihood of developing AUD [4].

 Overall, excessive alcohol consumption and subsequent AUD represent a significant threat to public health.
 AUD can lead to a wide range of problems for an individual and severely impact their quality of life.